drduh/macOS-Security-and-Privacy-Guide/README.md

 These programs are capable of monitoring and blocking **incoming** and **outgoing** network connections.
 However, they may require the use of a closed source [system extension](https://support.apple.com/HT210999).

-If the number of choices of allowing/blocking network connections is overwhelming, use **Silent Mode** with connections allowed, then periodically check the configuration to gain understanding of applications and what they are doing.
+If frequent allow-or-block prompts are overwhelming, begin with Silent Mode configured to allow connections.
+Review the configuration periodically to understand each application's network activity.

 It is worth noting that these firewalls can be bypassed by programs running as **root** or through [OS vulnerabilities](https://www.blackhat.com/docs/us-15/materials/us-15-Wardle-Writing-Bad-A-Malware-For-OS-X.pdf) (pdf), but they are still worth having - just don't expect absolute protection.
 However, some malware actually [deletes itself](https://www.cnet.com/how-to/how-to-remove-the-flashback-malware-from-os-x/) and doesn't execute if Little Snitch, or other security software, is installed.